Router Optimization

 Let’s get this out of the way: Wi-Fi is convenient, but it’s not invincible.

-If you care about stability—really care, like you’re in the middle of a ranked Apex Legends match or presenting on Zoom with 300 attendees—then Ethernet should be your default.
+If you care about stability, really care, like you’re in the middle of a ranked Apex Legends match or presenting on Zoom with 300 attendees, then Ethernet should be your default.
 Period.
-It’s not sexy, but wired beats wireless every time for stationary devices like gaming rigs, PCs, and smart TVs.
-(Yes, even your “super-fast” Wi-Fi 5 setup can’t touch a humble CAT6 cable.)
+It’s not sexy.
+Wired beats wireless every time for stationary devices like gaming rigs, PCs, and smart TVs.
+Your “super-fast” Wi-Fi 5 setup can’t touch a humble CAT6 cable, and that’s just the truth.

 Now, the anti-cable crowd will argue, “But my router is strong enough; I don’t want wires everywhere!”
-Fair.
-But here’s the thing—most modern homes aren’t built with seamless wireless coverage in mind.
+Fair enough.
+Here’s the reality, though: most modern homes just aren’t designed for seamless wireless coverage.
 That signal drop in your upstairs bedroom?
-Not your imagination.
+It’s not your imagination.

 So what works better: mesh networks or Wi-Fi extenders?